EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 This document describes a method for protecting EST payloads over CoAP or HTTP with OSCORE {{RFC8613}}.
 OSCORE specifies an extension to CoAP which protects the application layer message and can be applied independently of how CoAP messages are transported.
 OSCORE can also be applied to CoAP-mappable HTTP which enables end-to-end security for mixed CoAP and HTTP transfer of application layer data.
 Hence EST payloads can be protected end-to-end independent of underlying transport and through proxies translating between between CoAP and HTTP.

-OSCORE is designed for constrained environments, building on IoT standards such as CoAP, CBOR {{RFC7049}} and COSE {{RFC8152}}, and has in particular gained traction in settings where message sizes and the number of exchanged messages needs to be kept at a minimum, see e.g. {{I-D.ietf-6tisch-minimal-security}}, or for securing multicast CoAP messages {{I-D.ietf-core-oscore-groupcomm}}.
+OSCORE is designed for constrained environments, building on IoT standards such as CoAP, CBOR {{RFC7049}} and COSE {{RFC8152}}, and has in particular gained traction in settings where message sizes and the number of exchanged messages needs to be kept at a minimum, such as 6TiSCH {{I-D.ietf-6tisch-minimal-security}}, or for securing multicast CoAP messages {{I-D.ietf-core-oscore-groupcomm}}.
 Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the implementation footprint.

+In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between EST-oscore client and EST-oscore server.
+For this purpose we assume the use of the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}.
+Other methods for key establishment are described in {{alternative-auth}}.

-Another way to optimize the performance of certificate enrollment and certificate based authentication is the use of more compact representations of EST payloads (see {{cbor-payloads}}) and of X.509 certificates (see {{I-D.mattsson-cose-cbor-cert-compress}}.
+Other ways to optimize the performance of certificate enrollment and certificate based authentication include the use of:

+* Compact representations of X.509 certificates (see {{I-D.mattsson-cose-cbor-cert-compress}})
+* Certificates by reference (see {{I-D.ietf-cose-x509}})
+* Compact representations of EST payloads (see {{cbor-payloads}})

 ## EST-coaps operational differences {#operational}